As an Amazon Associate I earn from qualifying purchases.

 When I get bored with my oatmeal (Sssshhhhh!!
 You didn’t read that!), I start looking at other grains.
 I truly believe that a variety of healthy foods is the best path to health.
 So I try to step outside the oatmeal box a bit and it’s then that I realize I’ve truly been neglecting my grains.
 There’s a whole world of grains out there and it’s ripe for the picking!!

 Here is a list of grains that make delicious and unique breakfast cereals:

 - Farro (actually, an ancient strain of wheat)

 But for now, we’ll stick to an old favorite, Millet.
-It’s mild flavored and mixes well with just about anything you want to add to it.
+It’s mildly flavored with a rustic texture and mixes well with just about anything you want to add to it.
 It’s a very versatile grain and makes for a wonderfully comforting breakfast.

-- 3 peaches, sliced or diced (1 peach per serving)
+- 3 medium peaches (sliced or diced – 1 peach per serving)

 - In a small pot, bring the 2 cups of milk, cinnamon and millet to a boil and immediately reduce to a simmer.
 It's best to keep the lid on, but check it from time to time.
 Different milks may need a slightly different amount than what's listed above.
 So just be sure it doesn't cook out before the millet is soft and cooked (about 30 minutes, depending on the milk).

 - When the millet is cooked, put 1/3 of it into a bowl, sprinkle with a little extra cinnamon and an extra dash of milk.
 Add one, cut up peach and 1/4 cup pecans to each bowl (assuming you are making all three servings).